nickarino/utilities/StockTrading/TDAmeritrade/StudiesAndStrategies/scalping_study.md

+#TODO pick up on understanding the trade tab so you can get back to doing the scalping strategy.

 # BLUF
 * Delta a delta of 50% means ( that the option will move 50% of whatever the underlying stock moved).
 * As a general rule of thumb, I would go with an option that is at-the-money or one in-the-money.